joelnb/sofa/README.md

 ### Running tests

-The basic tests can be run using a simple `go test`.
+The basic tests can be run using a simple `go test '-run=^Test'` (this ensures that the examples are skipped because they require a CouchDB connection).
 To run a more complete set of tests which access a real database you will need a temporary CouchDB instance.
 The simplest way to create this is using docker:

     docker run -d --name couchdb -p 5984:5984 couchdb:1